fommil/hsinspect/README.md

 It is possible to enable the plugin on a per-user basis using `-packagedb` and `-packageid`, however that is left as an exercise for people who know what they are doing.

-Alternatively, you can create a `.ghc.flags` and `.ghc.version` file manually or using the hacks described in https://github.com/haskell/cabal/issues/6203
+Alternatively, you can create `.ghc.flags` files manually or using the hacks described in https://github.com/haskell/cabal/issues/6203

 ### Acknowledgements